homomorfismo/blog/_posts/2022-03-13-silly-minimization-with-cs.md

+---
+layout: post
+title: Solving a minimization problem using Cauchy-Schwarz
+---

-Consider a problem of the form find
+Consider a problem of the form

 $$
 \begin{align}